TrisPatt/Riff-Raff-Band/README.md

 ### The hero image

 - The landing page displays a hero image of the band performing.
 This is a collage type image created in photoshop
-- This is a clear image which demonstartes in vision what the page is about
+- This is a clear image which demonstartes visually what the page is about

 ![Hero Image](assests/images/Screenshot-hero.webp)